 Order a sample.

 Shop the stunning lifestyle and décor products and accessories available from maakeHome.
-See the list add your favourites.
+View the list add your favourites.

 Important points to remember

-• We at maake care about our customers.
+• We care about our customers at maake.
 We know you have your own business and are trying to make ends meet with your trade, just like we are.
 And that’s why we have your back.
 We offer you advice on how to improve your business with blogs like this one.

 • Visit our maakeAcademy website and follow the link to view how we can help your business further, with our products and services.
-No password or account required.
+No need to log in or add a password.
 Or send us an email – we’ll respond right away.
 We care about your privacy and the urgency of your message.

-• Regarding delivery: we deliver your orders anywhere on the UK mainland as well as overseas.
+• Regarding delivery: we deliver your special order anywhere on the UK mainland as well as overseas.
 Check out all the details about fabric and product delivery here.

 June 05, 2023 — Artemis Doupa